 - The IRS doesn't initiate contact with taxpayers by email or telephone to request personal or financial information.
-This includes any type of electronic communication, such as text messages and social media channels. - Go to IRS.gov/idprotection for information and videos. - If you suspect you're a victim of tax-related identity theft, visit IRS.gov/id to learn what steps you should take.
+This includes any type of electronic communication, such as text messages and social media channels. - Go to IRS.gov/IDProtection for information and videos. - If your EIN has been lost or stolen or you suspect you're a victim of tax-related identity theft, visit IRS.gov/ID to learn what steps you should take.

 Making a tax payment.
 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to IRS.gov/payments to make a payment using any of the following options.
+Go to IRS.gov/Payments to make a payment using any of the following options.

 - Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions.
+Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store.

 What if I can't pay now?
-Go to IRS.gov/payments for more information about your options.
+Go to IRS.gov/Payments for more information about your options.

-Apply for an online payment agreement (IRS.gov/opa) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
-Once you complete the online process, you will receive immediate notification of whether your agreement has been approved.

-Use the Offer in Compromise Pre-Qualifier (IRS.gov/ oic) to see if you can settle your tax debt for less than the full amount you owe.
+- Apply for an online payment agreement (IRS.gov/ OPA) to meet your tax obligation in monthly installments if you can't pay your taxes in full today.
+Once you complete the online process, you will receive immediate notification of whether your agreement has been approved. - Use the Offer in Compromise Pre-Qualifier (IRS.gov/ OIC) to see if you can settle your tax debt for less than the full amount you owe.

 Understanding an IRS notice or letter.
-Go to IRS.gov/ notices to find additional information about responding to an IRS notice or letter.
+Go to IRS.gov/ Notices to find additional information about responding to an IRS notice or letter.

 Contacting your local IRS office.
-Keep in mind, many questions can be resolved on IRS.gov without visiting an IRS Tax Assistance Center (TAC).
-Go to IRS.gov/letushelp for the topics people ask about most.
+Keep in mind, many questions can be answered on IRS.gov without visiting an IRS Tax Assistance Center (TAC).
+Go to IRS.gov/LetUsHelp for the topics people ask about most.
 If you still need help, IRS TACs provide tax help when a tax issue can't be handled online or by phone.
-All TACs now provide service by appointment so you'll know in advance that you can get the service you need without waiting.
-Before you visit, go to IRS.gov/taclocator to find the nearest TAC, check hours, available services, and appointment options.
+All TACs now provide service by appointment so you'll know in advance that you can get the service you need without long wait times.
+Before you visit, go to IRS.gov/TACLocator to find the nearest TAC, check hours, available services, and appointment options.
 Or, on the IRS2Go app, under the Stay Connected tab, choose the Contact Us option and click on "Local Offices."